DAIRLab/dairlib/director/scripts/test/JSON_Visualization_README.txt

         "alpha": The transparency as a value from 0 to 1 "type": "line",
         "thickness": The thickness of the line
-        "history": The time (in seconds) that the trace line will cover
+        "history": The time (in seconds) that the trace line will cover.
+Note that this assumes that there is a constant rate of messages coming through.
+However, if the messages are not coming at a constant rate then the displayed line might be of varying length.

         2) A point which has the following properties: